-If parents have a grievance, they may request an informal conference with a school level administrator.
-A conference will be scheduled after notice of the grievance is received by the principal.
+If parents have a grievance, they may request verbally or in writing (or via the District provided form) an informal conference with a school level administrator within seven (7) days after receipt of the written decision.
+A conference will be scheduled within three (3) school days after notice of the grievance is received by the principal.
 If the grievance is not resolved following the informal conference or if parents elect not to participate in an informal conference with school level administrators, a formal grievance and/or a request for a due process hearing may be filed.

-2. Formal Grievance
+Formal Grievance

-Parents may lodge a formal grievance by filing a written Notice of Appeal with the district's Section 504 Coordinator within five (5) work days from the time they receive written notice of the Section 504 Committee's action(s).
+Parents may lodge a formal grievance by filing a Notice of Appeal verbally or in writing (or via the District provided form) with the District's Section 504 Coordinator1 within five (5) work days from the time they receive written notice of the Section 504 Committee's action(s).